View Javadoc

 646 * Built-in function that substitutes an occurrence (or all occurrences)

-647 * of a string in a particular array cell and replaces it with another.
+647 * of a string in a field reference and replaces it with another.

 648 * <p>